MeexReay/pmos-xiaomi-angelican/README.md

 # PostmarketOS for Xiaomi Angelican (Redmi 9C NFC)

 This port also might work on angelica (without NFC) and other phones on MT6765 processors (like Redmi 9A).
+If you want to develop it together, or maybe you have a working port, please write me in discord/telegram: @meexreay.
+Also you can find more about me on my site: [meex.lol](https://meex.lol/about)

 ## Roadmap